bcmpinc/StardewHack/HarvestWithScythe/README.md

 ## Known bugs
 Please report bugs on [GitHub](https://github.com/bcmpinc/StardewHack/issues).

+* You cannot get golden walnuts on Ginger Island by harvesting crops using the scythe.

 ## Changes
 #### 0.3:
 * Removed dependecy on FixScytheExp.
 The bug patched by that mod has been fixed in StardewValley 1.3.25.